 See: Samples etc. | This is an Orange

 East of Echo

-Manzanera, is, of course, guitarist with art-rock gods Roxy Music, although that doesn't automatically qualify him to make solo albums, or shouldn't, anyway.
-Diamond Head is OK, but its greatest achievement is as probable inspiration for the superb British band of the same name.
+Manzanera, is, of course, guitarist with art-rock gods Roxy Music, which shouldn't automatically qualify him to make solo albums.
+Diamond Head isn't a bad record, but its greatest achievement is as naming inspiration for the superb British band of the same name.
 It's a bit of a mish-mash, musically, to be honest, veering between Spanish-vocal Latin rock (Fontera), funkyish stuff (The Flex) and more progressive material (Big Day, Miss Shapiro).
-Having hundreds of his mates play on it doesn't really help, giving the whole affair a lack of much-needed cohesion, although Roxy's Paul Thompson and (current) bassist John Wetton guest on most tracks.
+Having hundreds of his mates play on it doesn't really help, giving the whole affair a lack of much-needed cohesion, although Roxy's Paul Thompson and (then-current) bassist John Wetton guest on most tracks.

 See: Roxy Music | John Wetton

 If You Didn't Laugh, You'd Cry (2005, 41.28) ***/T